 Designing a Book Back Cover

-You might think that nobody ever looks at the back cover of a book.
-People see the front cover, and pick it up.
-First off, that is very true.
-The front cover is what encites them to pick up the book and is VERY important.
-However, people spent something like five times as much time looking at the back cover, once it's in their hands!
-That's because the front cover gets them to look - and then the back cover is what they read.
 The back cover MUST have a synopsis of your book so that they are then given extra incentive to open it up.
 It's a luring-in process.
 You have to get them to pick it up in the first place ... but then you have to get them further drawn into what you are offering.
 That back cover is critical.
-This is true in online sales as well as in real hard bookstore sales.

 Here is how I lay out my romance novels:

-The front cover has the image that grabs at people, and the title in large letters.
-It's important that they understand right away what the book is about.
+The front cover has the image that grabs at people and the title in large letters.
+It's important that the reader understands right away what the book is about.
 Don't go for obscure fonts and hard to read things.
 Make it obvious.

-Then on the back, I use the same image from the front, but lighter.
-The ONLY important thing on the back is that they can read the words there.
+Then on the back, the ONLY important thing on the back is that they can read the words there.
 Everything else is secondary.
 Make those letters easy to read, so they are happy and comfortable in reading your description.
 Make sure the contrast is well done so that it is an easy thing for them to do.

 These words are your "sales pitch".
 Think of what YOU would like to read about a book, that would draw you into reading it.
 Make it interesting.
 The characters have to seem really intriguing.
 The situation has to seem compelling.
 Test your sales pitch out on family and friends and ask for suggestions.
 Write it and rewrite it.